Style Guide: Critical Apparatus

 Infinitive.
 Present 1, 2, 3 singular; plural (note there is rarely any need to distinguish persons in the plural).
 Subjunctive singular, plural.
 Imperative singular, plural.
 Present participle.
 Past singular (person marked only when necessary), plural.
 Subjunctive singular, plural.
 Past participle.

-Submit Glossary as a simple list.
+Submit the Glossary as a simple list.
 Do not attempt to imitate the two-column layout of METS’s published glossaries.

 Optional Back Matter